Ludolf Haase: Nazi career

 After Hitler was released from prison on 20 December 1924 and announced his intention to re-establish the Nazi Party, Volck resigned as the NSAG leader on 12 January 1925 and Haase took charge on 21 January.
 When the ban on the Party was lifted and it was refounded on 27 February, Haase disbanded the NSAG and urged all his followers to join the new Party.
 Haase himself rejoined it on 6 March 1925 (membership number 2,827).
+As an early Party member, he would later be awarded the Golden Party Badge.
 On 27 March 1925, Haase was appointed the Gauleiter for Gau Göttingen.
 This was composed of the southern section of the Province of Hanover known as Regierungsbezirk (Governmental District) Hildesheim.
 Fobke was named Deputy Gauleiter.
 In December, the organization was redesignated Gau Hanover-South.

 In September 1925, Haase's Gau joined the National Socialist Working Association, a short-lived group of northern and western German Gaue, organized and led by Gregor Strasser.
 Haase and Fobke, both still strong advocates of non-participation in electoral politics, viewed this organization as a means to build additional support for their position, and they were able to obtain the group's consensus to advance a resolution to Hitler that pushed strongly for electoral abstention.
 On Strasser's initiative, a new draft program was drawn up to replace the Party program of 1920.
 However, both Haase and Fobke had reservations about the draft, finding it lacked sufficient völkisch content.
 Subsequently, Hitler completely repudiated the proposed draft at the Bamberg Conference, a meeting that neither Fobke nor Haase attended, and the Working Association was dissolved shortly thereafter.

-Under Haase's leadership, according to the historian Hans-Jürgen Döscher, “the Hanover and Göttingen local groups developed into the most active and largest bases of the National Socialists in Lower Saxony”.
-Haase suffered a head injury in an altercation with political opponents in 1927 and resigned as Gauleiter on 20 July 1928.
+Under Haase's leadership, according to the historian Hans-Jürgen Döscher, "the Hanover and Göttingen local groups developed into the most active and largest bases of the National Socialists in Lower Saxony".
+Haase suffered a head injury in an altercation with political opponents in 1927, and he resigned as Gauleiter on 20 July 1928.
 Gau Hanover-South was merged with neighboring Gau Hanover-North under Bernhard Rust on 1 October, and was renamed Gau Southern Hanover-Brunswick.

-In February 1943, Haase took a position as a personal assistant to the State Secretary and SS-Obergruppenführer Herbert Backe in the Reich Ministry of Food and Agriculture.
+During the Night of the Long Knives on 30 June 1934, Haase was arrested and held for about three weeks before being released.
+However, in February 1943, he secured a position as a personal assistant to Herbert Backe, the State Secretary in the Reich Ministry of Food and Agriculture and an SS-Obergruppenführer.

-After World War II, Haase practiced medicine in Wunstorf in the Hanover area.
-In April 1949, the Denazification Committee of the city of Hanover classified him as Category IV (follower) and he was not jailed or sanctioned.
+After World War II, Haase resumed the practice of medicine in Wunstorf in the Hanover area.
+In April 1949, the denazification committee of the city of Hanover classified him as Category IV (follower) and he was not jailed or sanctioned.
 He died in Ilten, a village of the township of Sehnde in 1972.